Asian Studies Review

-Asian Studies Review is the journal associated with the Asian Studies Association of Australia.
-Published with Taylor & Francis, the journal is indexed with Scopus and the Bibliography of Asian Studies.
+Asian Studies Review is a peer-reviewed academic journal published by Routledge on behalf of the Asian Studies Association of Australia (ASAA).
+The journal is abstracted and indexed in Scopus and the Bibliography of Asian Studies.
 ASAA ran a newsletter from 1975, switching to journal format in 1977, and called the ASAA Review.
-It acquired its present name in 1998.
-Editors have included Anthony Reid, Kam Louie, Jamie Mackie and Anthony Milner.
-The current editor is David Hundt (Deakin University).
+It obtained its present name in 1998.
+Editors-in-chief have included Anthony Reid, Kam Louie, Jamie Mackie, and Anthony Milner.
+The current editor-in-chief is Dirk Tomsa (La Trobe University).
 The best article of the year, as judged by a panel, is awarded the Wang Gungwu Prize.

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 1.278.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.2.